rdquintas/unplace.org/README.md

 ### v3.1-url-fix
 - attempt to fix pushState issue.
 Doesn't work well in Safari
 - removing PATH.js
-- attempting just using URL params with # instead
+- using URL hash (#) instead.
+I'm parsing JSON object into the URL this time
+- no longer using GRUNT (will use a standalone programa like Prepros.io instead)
+- added BOWER

 ### v3-final
 - this is the final version